-Like other mongooses, they are omnivores living in communal groups and sharing the tasks of sentry, baby-sitting and food gathering.
+Like other mongooses, they live in communal groups sharing the tasks of sentry, baby-sitting and